 The official description for each of these sandwiches is:

-Roast chicken breast, smoked formed ham, mild cheddar cheese, tomato, mixed salad leaves, and English mustard mayonnaise on malted wheatgrain bread (left)
+Roast chicken breast, smoked formed ham, mild cheddar cheese, tomato, mixed salad leaves, and English mustard mayonnaise on malted wheatgrain bread (left)and:

 If I were asked to describe both sandwiches in one word, I would say: 'overmayonated'.
 (I know that isn't a real word, but I am hoping it will catch on.)
 Both M&S and deli2go have made the mistake of simply lathering their creations in mayonnaise in the hope that this will make them enjoyable.
 It doesn't.